Pat Ruel: Career

 Arkansas routed favored Oklahoma in the Orange Bowl and Ruel moved on to a full-time position at Washington State University in Pullman under new head coach Jim Walden.
 He spent four years with the Cougars, the first two as the offensive line coach, then added offensive coordinator duties in 1980 and 1981, when WSU made its first bowl appearance in over a half century.

-Ruel's longest tenure was at Kansas from 1988–96, the first three as the offensive coordinator and offensive line coach, then adding assistant head coach to his title the final six years.
+Ruel's longest tenure was at Kansas from 1988 to 1996, the first three as the offensive coordinator and offensive line coach, then adding assistant head coach to his title the final six years.
 During his first summer Lawrence, he joined the coaches and 50 or so scholarship players in sleeping on the practice field for solidarity.
 During his time at Kansas, the Jayhawks improved from 1–10 in 1988 to 10–2 in 1995, finishing in the top ten.

 Ruel spent 1997 in private business, then moved on to Michigan State for two years (1998–99).
 The first year with the Spartans he served as offensive line coach and then added assistant head coach duties in the second season.
 He was hired by the NFL's Detroit Lions in 2000 to take over as offensive line coach.
 Ruel spent the next two seasons (2001–02) as the assistant offensive line coach for the Green Bay Packers.
 In 2003, he took over offensive line coach duties for the Buffalo Bills before moving the New York Giants for the 2004 season.

 Ruel joined the Trojans in February 2005.
 Carroll lured Ruel away from the NFL's Giants, taking him to lunch on a sunny day in Manhattan Beach.
 Ruel found Carroll to be charming, noting "Pete's like a beautiful woman.
 The closer you get, you better look out.
 He is very charismatic.
 He can smile and make you feel like a million dollars."
 His players at USC included Sam Baker, Winston Justice, Ryan Kalil, Deuce Lutui, Fred Matua, Chilo Rachal, Drew Radovich, Matt Spanos, and Kyle Williams.
 After Carroll signed with the Seahawks, Ruel was released from USC on January 20, 2010, and joined the Seahawks five months later after Alex Gibbs sudden retirement.
 He won his first Super Bowl title when the Seahawks defeated the Denver Broncos in Super Bowl XLVIII.
 Ruel retired from coaching in July 2020.